Neill3d/MoPlugs/docs/DynamicMasks.md

 Tool for working with dynamic textures, creating animated masks

+## Hardware requirements

+Dynamic Masks Tool uses nVidia "NV_path_rendering" extension.

 ## Overview

 ![](Images/dynamicMasks_image1.jpg)

 This tool gives your posibility to prepare some texture masks that you can use for alpha blending or masking projections for example.
-Another interesting feature of that plugin is that you can render from camera view and use it as a texture.
-With dynamic mask you can get a dynamic texture view from a specified camera.

 Plugin supports MotionBuilder starting from version 2014.